tressoldi/MindMatterTrainer/README.md

 Add the MMT.py and Calibration.ini files in a dedicated folder.

-In the calibration.ini file, choose the number of bits/sec to be analyzed and the time (in seconds) of the trial.
+In the calibration.ini file, choose the number of bits/sec to be analyzed, the time (in seconds) of the trial and the interval for the samples analysis (in seconds).

 Launch the mmt.py from your Python GUI.

 When launched, a graph will open showing the number of 0s and 1s around the expected mean.